-Having a website checklist is essential to make sure nothing is missing from your website and you have crossed all your T and marked all your i.
+Having a website checklist is essential to make sure nothing is missing from your website and you have dotted all the i’s and crossed all the t’s.

 Join our WordPress Community and Download your checklist FREE

 1. SECURITY.
-As so many people use website building tools to create their website, hackers nowhere to login to your website backend, they then use little evil bots to try and guess your login details and if your website is out of date or you have an easy login username then this can make it easier for them to hack.
+As so many people use website building tools to create their website, hackers know where to log in to your website back end, they then use little evil bots to try and guess your login details and if your website is out of date or you have an easy login username then this can make it easier for them to hack

 The main reason hackers want to access your website is to hijack your website traffic, by adding code that links back to their own websites.
 Read through my blog post Website security for WordPress and check out our website maintenance packages to help keep your website secure.